simplyblock/simplyblock-csi/docs/multi-cluster-support.md

 - workers — A list of worker nodes associated with the cluster.

-**NB:** This can be left empty if the driver should auto-discover or manage workers dynamically.
+**NB:** This can be left empty if the storage controller should auto-discover or manage workers dynamically.

 #### Adding Additional Clusters